-Matt Hancock rejected Covid care home testing advice, leaked messages reveal

-Matt Hancock rejected Covid care home testing advice, messages leaked by author who wrote his book reveal
+Matt Hancock disputes claim he rejected Covid care home testing advice

 The messages were leaked by journalist Isabel Oakeshott after she collaborated with Mr Hancock of his controversial Pandemic Diaries memoir.